oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ### 5.1.2 Templates and Entity Assignments <a name=templates-and-entity-assignments></a>

-The
-service templates introduced in Section 2 are defined in TOSCA files and expressed using statements in the TOSCA language.
+The service templates introduced in the [section on Reuse and Modularity](#tosca-promotes-reuse-and-modularity) are defined in TOSCA files and expressed using statements in the TOSCA language.
 Service templates define directed graphs that consist of *node templates* and *requirements*.
 Node templates specify a node type used for the template and then add additional information using